 Focus Points are intended to be spent and recovered frequently.
 It takes 10 minutes to Refocus, and every other Activity we’re going to discuss in this article will take just as long.

-The rules for Refocus allow you to do other things while you Refocus, but it's not totally explicit what you can or can't do.
+The rules for Refocus allow you to do other things while you Refocus, but it’s not perfectly explicit what you can or can’t do.
 Examples are provided in each class which uses Focus Points, but it seems like you can do basically anything that your GM will allow.
-There's a running theme that the activity needs to be related to your cass, but I'm not certain how strict that is, especially since you can get Focus Points from numerous sources including Archetypes.
+There’s a running theme that the activity needs to be related to your class, but I’m not certain how strict that is, especially since you can get Focus Points from numerous sources including Archetypes.
 Ideally you can Refocus while also doing other activities below.

 Loot the Room

 A quick look around the room to check for treasure, secret doors, traps, etc. never hurts.
 Generally the person in the party with the best Perception should do this, but having multiple players search means that there’s a better chance that someone will roll well.

 And of course, don’t forget to check your enemies’ bodies.
 Their gear and the contents of their pockets are a crucial source of loot.

 Unless you got absurdly lucky or absurdly good, someone got hurt in your last combat.
 To reiterate: hit points are the most important limited resource because when you run out of them you lose.
 Death is a real and present danger in Pathfinder 2e, and one of the most important things you can do to avoid an early death is to keep your hit points high.

 You have numerous options for restoring hit points.
 What options are available to you will vary depending on your character and your party.
 No two parties will be the same, but make sure that your party has at least one of the options below.